-A point assessment will be given to the applicant at the time of the orientation.
-The point assessment will provide the applicant with an informal estimate of the number of points they might have at the time of the interview.
+A point assessment will be given to the applicant at the time of the orientation ("Follow-up Visit").
+The point assessment will provide the applicant with an informal estimate of the number of points they might have at the time of the Follow-up Visit.

-Applicants for any Competitive Entry clinic must still meet academic eligibility requirements previously described.
+Applicants for any Competitive Entry clinic must still meet academic eligibility requirements previously described at the beginning of the Student Selection Criteria portion of this document.